-The best way to enjoy them is to purchase at least several pounds of green nuts when they are at their freshest.
-Then, make a big batch, and then freeze several bags for later.
+The best way to enjoy them is to purchase several pounds of green nuts when they are at their freshest.
+Then, make a big batch, and be sure to freeze several bags for later.

-These tasty legumes freeze beautifully and I almost always have a bag of frozen nuts in our freezer ready to thaw for tailgating, casual get-togethers, the beach, or just plain snacking.
+These tasty legumes freeze beautifully and I almost always have a bag of frozen nuts in our freezer ready to thaw for tailgating, happy hour on the porch, the beach, or just plain snacking.

 Here’s what you will need:

 Only three ingredients and one of them is water!
-All you need are green peanuts, water, and salt!
-That’s it!
+All you need are:

 How to make this recipe: